StanfordBDHG/ResearchKitOnFHIR/README.md

 ## Usage

-The `Example` directory contains an Xcode project that demonstrates how to create a ResearchKit task from a FHIR Questionnaire, and extract the results in the form of a FHIR QuestionnaireResponse.
+The `Example` directory contains an Xcode project that demonstrates how to create a ResearchKit task from an FHIR Questionnaire and extract the results in the form of an FHIR QuestionnaireResponse.

 ### Converting from FHIR to ResearchKit

-#### 1. Instantiate a FHIR Questionnaire from JSON
+#### 1. Instantiate an FHIR Questionnaire from JSON

 ```swift
 let data = <FHIR JSON data>